D

 Operational Excellence

-- Meat Toppings: Majority of U.S. meat toppings from a single supplier under a contract expiring December 2025.
+• Meat Toppings: The majority of U.S. meat toppings are sourced from a single supplier under a contract expiring in December 2027, with an optional one-year extension.

-- Beverages: Coca-Cola is the exclusive beverage supplier under an agreement renegotiated in December 2023, expiring December 31, 2030.
+• Beverages: Coca-Cola serves as the exclusive beverage supplier under an agreement through December 31, 2030.

-- Manufacturing: 22 regional dough manufacturing and supply chain centers, two thin crust manufacturing facilities, and one vegetable processing center in the U.S. Five regional dough manufacturing and supply chain centers in Canada.
+• Manufacturing: The Company operates 22 regional dough manufacturing and supply chain centers, two thin crust manufacturing facilities, and one vegetable processing center in the U.S. Additionally, it has five regional dough manufacturing and supply chain centers in Canada.

 Market Access & Customer Relationships

-- Channel Partners: Global agreement with Uber Technologies, Inc. to allow customers to order Domino’s Pizza, Inc. products through their marketplace.
+• Channel Partners: Strategic multinational agreements are in place with Uber Technologies, Inc. and DoorDash, Inc., allowing customers to order Domino’s Pizza, Inc. products through their respective marketplaces.

 Competitive Intelligence